NativeScript/docs-v7/core-concepts/modules.md

 #### Layouts

-+ [ui/layouts/stack-layout]({{site.baseurl}}/ApiReference/ui/layouts/stack-layout/HOW-TO.md): Provides the `StackLayout` class which lets you arrange the children of the layout in single line.
++ [ui/layouts/stack-layout]({{site.baseurl}}/ApiReference/ui/layouts/stack-layout/HOW-TO.md): Provides the `StackLayout` class which lets you arrange the children of the layout in a single line.
 + [ui/layouts/grid-layout]({{site.baseurl}}/ApiReference/ui/layouts/grid-layout/HOW-TO.md): Provides the `GridLayout` class which lets you arrange the children of the layout in a flexible grid area with columns and rows.
 + [ui/layouts/absolute-layout]({{site.baseurl}}/ApiReference/ui/layouts/absolute-layout/HOW-TO.md): Provides the `AbsoluteLayout` class which lets you arrange the children of the layout at arbitrary positions or draw them in multiple layers.
 + [ui/layouts/wrap-layout]({{site.baseurl}}/ApiReference/ui/layouts/wrap-layout/HOW-TO.md): Provides the `WrapLayout` class which lets you arrange the children of the layout at sequential positions from left to right and then wrap the lines of children from top to bottom.